StarpTech/branch-comparer/README.md

 # branch-comparer
-Checkout multiple git Repositorys and execute scripts.
+Checkout multiple git repositorys, execute scripts and return to the origin branch.
-Run benchmark scripts in different repositorys and print them in the console.
+Perfect to run benchmarks in different branches for copy & paste the result in a PR.

 ## Installation
 ```